-The third clinical experience consists of four weeks full time in a clinical facility evaluating and treating patients.
-Students assignments will reflect the most recently learned content areas of cardiopulmonary and pediatric physical therapy.
-(Prerequisites: Completion of first year PT Curriculum and permission of program director required.)
-Spring semester.
+The third clinical experience consists of four weeks(160 hours) in a clinical facility evaluating and treating patients.
+Development of skills related to cardiopulmonary and/or pediatrics will be emphasized.
+(Prerequisites: Permission of program director required.)
+Spring, Summer, and Fall semesters.
 Offered yearly.

-PT 625 General Neurology for Physical Therapists
+PT 625 Neurology for Physical Therapists